schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 ___

 # Exercise 1 - Simple Process
-The first exercise focuses on setting up the testing environment used in this tutorial and shows how to implement and execute a simple
+The first exercise focuses on setting up the development environment used in this tutorial and shows how to implement and execute a simple
 BPMN process.

 With this exercise we will take a look at the general setup of the tutorial code base, modify a service class and execute